Ynn/selfstar/for-beginners/basic-follow-me.md

 {/literal}
 {/code}

 Third, you can use a anonymous class.
-This solution lets less control but ensure that there will be only one listener instance.
+This solution allows less control but ensures that there will be only one listener instance.

 Finally, you can create a separate class but this class will need to have access to the device lists.
 It requires a little more code to work.
 This solution is suitable if your main class is big and you don't want to add more code.